-The DAPS Awards (Distinguished African American Professional and Student) is a formal/black tie event held each year in different cities throughout East Tennessee.
+The Daps Awards is a formal/black-tie event held each year in different cities throughout East Tennessee.

-The pastor, professional and teacher of the month must have served in their professional at least 3 years.
+The pastor and professional of the month must have served in their professional at least 3 years.
 Student of the month must be a high school senior, college freshman or sophomore.

-Each candidates is selected on a 5 point grade scale in each category below: Community Involvement / Church Involvement / School Involvement / Organization Affiliations / Academic Achievement
+Each candidate is selected on a 5 point grade scale in the following category

 Make sure their biography includes as much info from the above criteria.
 Submit info to firstname.lastname@example.org

-Rev. Pamela L. Hoard, Co-Director of The Year
+Rev. Pamela L. Hoard, Chair, AHERN Hall of Legacy